Email image popup

 This leads us to who you want to coach…

-When you have a good sense of who your potential clients are, you’re more likely to have a better understanding of how you can help them, what they need from you, and how to attract new clients.
+With a crystal clear ideal client, you'll better understand how you can help them, what they need from you, and how to attract new clients.

 What does your ideal client look like?
 Be clear about what their pain points are, their experiences, what stage of life they’re at, and what they want to achieve.
 You want these people to see your services and think, “That’s what I need!”